saintmalik/blog.saintmalik.me/blog/2023-10-09-argocd-gitops-multi-clusters.md

   server: YOUR EKS CLUSTER API ENDPOINT
   config: |
     {
-      "bearerToken": "YOUR SERVICE ACCOUNT TOKEN",
+      "bearerToken": "YOUR SERVICE ACCOUNT TOKEN created on the new cluster", "tlsClientConfig": {
-      "tlsClientConfig": {
         "insecure": false,
-        "caData": "YOUR CLUSTER CA"
+        "caData": "YOUR NEW CLUSTER CA"
       }
     }
 ```